 Points are awarded to top 10 finishers from 15 to 6, with all other finishers and first-time runners earning 5 points.
 Each runner’s best five finishes during the series will be counted in the standings.
 Runners’ cumulative scores are kept throughout the series and the top five at the end of the series receive checks made payable to one of Fort Collins’ two local running stores in the amounts of:

-Entry fees are FREE for club members and $10 for non-members and includes a free breakfast at Rocky Mountain Bagel Works.
+Entry fees are FREE for club members and $10 for non-members and includes free bagels afterward, usually at Raintree Athletic Club.
 Race starts at 8 A.M.
 Please arrive by 7:45 to register.
 Registration is on race day only unless you would be doing a T&H race for the first time in the last two years, in which case we ask that you e-mail the race director with a predicted time in advance (see below).

 Call race director Nick Clark for more information: (970) 690-6518